Ohio Amber Alert: Women set trap for suspect before chance led them to missing baby

-The search for five-month-old twins Kyair and Kason Thomas started Dec.
+The search for 5-month-old twins Kyair and Kason Thomas started on Dec.
 19 when their mother’s running car was stolen from the Short North neighborhood in Columbus, Ohio.
 Hours later, Kyair was found in a parking lot at Dayton International Airport, but there was no sign of Kason.

 On Dec.
 22, police announced the arrest of the suspect in the case, Nalah Jackson, but didn’t say if Kason had been found.
 That was until just a few hours later when the boy was discovered inside the stolen vehicle outside of a Papa John’s pizza restaurant in Indianapolis.